kyma-incubator/milv/README.md

 ## Prerequisites

-You have to have [GoLang](https://golang.org/doc/install) in version 1.15 or above.) installed
+You have to have [GoLang](https://golang.org/doc/install) in version 1.15 or above installed

 ## Installation